Probesys/lotemplate/README.md

 ## Unsolvable problems

-The error `UnoBridgeException` happens frequently and unpredictably, and this error stops the soffice processus.
+The error `UnoBridgeException` (or `Internal server error on file opening, 500` for the API) happens frequently and unpredictably, and this error stops the soffice processus.
 This error, particularly annoying, is unfortunately impossible to fix, since it's a pyUNO - or soffice - bug, unresolved since 2015.
 It is therefore very unlikely that this bug will ever be fixed.